-A. Basis of Presentation - Fund Accounting
+B. Basis of Presentation - Fund Accounting

-The accounts of the County, Sandco and Visitors Bureau are maintained on the basis of funds or account groups, each of which is considered a separate accounting entity.
+The accounts of the County are maintained on the basis of funds or account groups, each of which is considered a separate accounting entity.
 The operations of each fund are accounted for with a separate set of self-balancing accounts that comprise its assets, liabilities, fund equity or retained earnings, as appropriate; and revenues, and expenditures or expenses, as appropriate.

-The County, Sandco and the Visitors Bureau use funds and account groups to report on their financial position and the results of their operations.
+The County uses funds and account groups to report on its financial position and the results of its operations.
 Fund accounting is designed to demonstrate legal compliance and to aid financial management by segregating transactions related to certain County functions or activities.